kofi12/python-payment-service/README.md

 ## How to run the service/test

+### Testing Credit Card
+- Stripe provides card numbers for testing
+- for succesful payment use 4242 4242 4242 4242, make sure expiry date is valid, use any email

 ### Docker Container (RECOMMENDED)

 - this service is dockarized and pushed to docker hub